 For those of us regularly concerned with breakage, it can feel like a constant search for ingredients and products that will help hair thrive.
 Of course, the search comes with the internal conflict of not wanting to overmanipulate hair to make the breakage worse while also wanting to try new things.
-Heavy research is key, and red palm oil seems to be one of the newest ingredients people are buzzing about.
+Heavy research is key—as well as trial and error—and red palm oil seems to be one of the newest ingredients people are buzzing about.

 Meet the Expert

 Keep reading to learn why red palm oil is a gamechanger for both hair and scalp.

 "Red palm oil originates from the tropical oil palm and comes from the same part of the palm tree as palm oil.
 The difference is, red palm oil is less processed and retains a red color that palm oil does not," Chimento tells us.